It’s not a sport you get famous at. If I wanted to be famous, I would have stuck with hockey.

 Meaning

-“It’s not a sport you get famous at.
-If I wanted to be famous, I would have stuck with hockey.” presents a viewpoint centered on life.
-It implies that every moment carries its own meaning and encourages us to remember that unexpected events often teach us.
+In the quote “It’s not a sport you get famous at.
+If I wanted to be famous, I would have stuck with hockey.,” the emphasis is on life.
+It highlights the thought that every moment carries its own meaning while implying that unexpected events often teach us.

 Theme